-- A.3.3.1 Development is directed to the Settlement Areas. - A.3.3.2 In order to ensure that future Settlement Area expansion opportunities are not compromised, Development, including lot creation, is discouraged outside of but adjacent or in close proximity to the Perkinsfield, Wyevale or Lafontaine Settlement Area boundaries. in order to enable the efficient expansion of a Settlement Area when required. - A.3.3.3 Expansion to the Shoreline and Country Residential Designations are prohibited.
+- A.3.3.1 Development is directed to the Settlement Areas. - A.3.3.2 In order to ensure that future Settlement Area expansion opportunities are not compromised, development, including lot creation, is discouraged adjacent or in close proximity to the Perkinsfield, Wyevale or Lafontaine Settlement Area boundaries. - A.3.3.3 Expansion to the Shoreline and Country Residential Designations are prohibited.